Hendrix-CS/csci151/projects/arrays.md

   * receives input from the keyboard and
   * displays text output on the screen,
 * use an array, and
-* use at least one class besides Main that has a natural mapping to the problem domain.
+* use at least one class besides `Main` that has a natural mapping to the problem domain.

 To **Complete** this project, the project must,
 * work as intented (no bugs or missing elements)
+* correctly instantiates an object of the class besides `Main`.
 * be something that someone would conceivabley want to use,
 * exhibit some creativity and have some interesting features, and
 * include an evaluation document that adequately describes the project.